intersective/pfas-tools/README.md

 ## Installation

-Download the plugin and double click it to install.
+Download the plugin and double click `pfas-tools.sketchplugin` to install.

 ## 1. Set Dash and Gap as Percentage